Hi. My name is Susan, and I’m a travel addict.

 I’m in love with this handmade (and hilarious) passport cover because the sentiment printed on it is SO true.

-For the crafty traveler, this is a dream come true.
+For the crafty traveler, this is a dream.

 Rather than creating an entire scrapbook, your giftee just has to add ticket stubs and short descriptions to this ticket stub organizer.